Winter Leadership Training 2023

 11:30am-1pm Breakout Session #4

-- Building & Strengthening Congregational Relationships - Led by Caroline Wood, Catawba Valley District Vitality Associate, and Rev. Shonnie Streder, Blue Ridge District Vitality Associate.
+- (FULL) Building & Strengthening Congregational Relationships - Led by Caroline Wood, Catawba Valley District Vitality Associate, and Rev. Shonnie Streder, Blue Ridge District Vitality Associate.
 In this session, we will all participate in discerning ways we can build and strengthen relationships within our congregations.
 Using the ToP (Technology of Participation) facilitation method for consensus building, we will put our minds together to come up with practices we can all put in place within each of our individual contexts.

-- Single Board Governance - Led by Rev. Gloria Hughes, Appalachian District Vitality Associate.
+- (Full) Single Board Governance - Led by Rev. Gloria Hughes, Appalachian District Vitality Associate.
 Come explore how your leadership team might be strengthened through transitioning to a single board model.

 6:00pm-7:00pm Session #5